piltzintecuhtli/2k24-Offseason-Code/README.md

 ## Overview

 Welcome to the repository for the FRC 190 2024 Offseason Team codebase!
-In this repository, we will be using the AdvantageKit framework to develop the software for our robot for the 2024 game, Crescendo.
+In this repository, we will be using the AdvantageKit framework to develop the software for our offseason robot for the 2024 game, Crescendo.